Annealed almost periodic entropy: Representations, positive functionals, and completely positive maps

 The weak$^\ast$ topology on $\B(\A,\rmM_k)$ is generally not metrizable, or even first countable.
 However, since $\A$ is separable, the restriction of that topology is metrizable on any subset of $\B(\A,\rmM_k)_+$ that is bounded in the dual norm obtained from $\rmM_k(\A)_+^\ast$~\cite[Proposition V.5.1]{ConFA}.
-Because of~\eqref{eq:norm-cts}, the subsets $\S_k(\A)$ and $\S_k^\rm{u}(\A)$ are examples.
+Because of~\eqref{eq:norm-cts}, the subsets $\S_k(\A)$ and $\S_k^{\rm{u}}(\A)$ are examples.
 These subsets are also weak$^\ast$-closed and convex, and hence compact by the Banach--Alaoglu theorem.

-The next lemma lies between these cases.
-It must surely be classical, but I have not found a suitable reference.
+For the whole of $\B(\A,\rmM_k)_+$ we also have the following: see~\cite[Lem.
+2.7]{APE4}.

 \begin{lem} The restriction of the weak$^\ast$ topology to $\B(\A,\rmM_k)_+$ is locally compact and second countable. \end{lem}